Tag: comics art

 Art, Comics, Germania July 29, 2014

-One awesome aspect of the recent Internationaler Comic-Salon Erlangen that I attended in the old university town of Erlangen, Germany, near Nuremberg, was the staging of two contrastingly presented and equally impressive exhibitions of comics art on World War I by Joe Sacco and Jacques Tardi.
+An awesome aspect of the recent Internationaler Comic-Salon Erlangen that I attended…in the old university town of Erlangen, Germany, near Nuremberg…was the staging of two contrastingly presented and equally impressive exhibitions of comics art on World War I…by Joe Sacco and Jacques Tardi.

 COMIC SALON exhibition signboard in the city (Photo-© 2014 Michael Hill).

-COMIC SALON exhibition signboard, with Tardi image, in the city (Photo-© 2014 Dr. Michael Hill).
+COMIC SALON exhibition signboard, with Tardi image, in the city (Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

-Joe Sacco’s The Great War was displayed as an open-air exhibit in Schlossplatz, enlarged on display boards arranged in a long series of folds.
-Seeing it spread across the square magnified the herculean task that Sacco undertook in drawing this epic, concertina work of one day of the Battle of the Somme and fitting it all into one panel.
+Joe Sacco’s The Great War was displayed as an open-air exhibit in Schlossplatz.
+It was enlarged on display boards arranged in a long series of folds.
+Seeing it spread across the square magnified the herculean task that Sacco undertook in drawing this epic, concertina work.
+It represented one day of the Battle of the Somme fitted into one panel.

 Open air exhibition in the city at Schlossplatz of Sacco's The Great War (Photo-© 2014 Michael Hill).

-Open air exhibition at Schlossplatz of Sacco’s The Great War (Photo-© 2014 Dr. Michael Hill).
+Open air exhibition at Schlossplatz of Sacco’s The Great War (Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).

-His wordless comic is structured around a single seemingly endless panel that has been folded into 24 segments that unfolds to form a single piece.
-It depicts events in a continuous, cinema-pan like take, spread across time and space with soldiers assembling, then attacking, engaging in crossfire and then returning to their lines.
-The unfolded published comic is too long for a table and has to be spread across the floor of two adjoining rooms or a long corridor.
-In Schlossplatz it ran right across the width of the square necessitating a reading whilst walking approach and with so much detail it required several passes to take it all in.
+His wordless comic is structured around this single seemingly endless panel.
+It had been folded into 24 segments that unfolds to form a single piece.
+It depicts events in a continuous, cinema-pan like take.
+That is spread across time and space with soldiers assembling, attacking, engaging in crossfire and then returning to their lines.
+The unfolded published comic is too long for a table.
+Consequently, for exhibition, it has to be spread across the floor of two adjoining rooms or a long corridor.
+In Schlossplatz it ran right across the square necessitating a reading whilst walking approach.
+With so much detail it required several passes to take it all in.

 Fold-out art work of Sacco's The Great War (Photo-© 2014 Michael Hill).